 Using ultrasound, the doctor will identify your internal jugular vein, which is situated above your collarbone, and guide a catheter, a long, thin, hollow plastic tube into the vessel.

 Using real time x-ray guidance, your doctor will then guide the catheter toward the liver and into one of the hepatic veins.
 Pressures are measured in the hepatic vein and right heart to confirm the diagnosis of portal hypertension, and also to determine the severity of the condition.
 To help plan for the placement of the TIPS stent, a contrast material will be injected in the hepatic vein to identify the portal venous system.
-Access is then gained from the hepatic vein into the portal system using a TIPS needle (a special long needle extending from the neck into the liver).
-A stent is then placed under fluoroscopy extending from the portal vein into the hepatic vein.
-Once the stent is in the correct position, the balloon is inflated, expanding the stent into place.
+Access from the hepatic vein into the portal vein is achieved by using a TIPS needle (a special long needle extending from the neck into the liver).
+A stent is then placed connecting the portal vein to the hepatic vein using x-ray guidance.
+Once the stent is in the correct position, a balloon is inflated within the stent expanding it into place.

 The balloon is then deflated and removed along with the catheter.
-Subsequently, pressures are measured to confirm reduction in portal hypertension.
-Additional portal venograms are also performed to confirm satisfactory blood flow through the TIPS.
+Subsequently, pressures are measured to confirm reduction in portal vein blood pressure.
+Additional injections of contrast (portal venograms) may be performed to confirm satisfactory blood flow through the TIPS.